thereviews/thereviews.github.io/_posts/2025-12-14-4-Channel-NVR.md

 permalink: 4-Channel-NVR
 ---

 <!-- wp:paragraph -->
-<p>4-channel NVRs are ideal for small surveillance setups in homes, shops, and small offices.
-They typically include built-in PoE ports, 24/7 recording, ONVIF/RTSP compatibility for mixed camera brands, and efficient compression like H.265/H.265+ for longer retention.</p>
+<p>4-channel <a href="https://thereviews.github.io/Network-Video-Recorder">NVRs</a> are ideal for small surveillance setups in <a href="https://Thereviews.github.io/best-nvr-systems-for-home">homes</a>, shops, and small offices.
+They typically include built-in PoE ports, 24/7 recording, <a href="https://Thereviews.github.io/ONVIF-NVR">ONVIF/RTSP</a> compatibility for mixed camera brands, and efficient compression like H.265/H.265+ for longer retention.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->